earthly/website/blog/_posts/2021-10-22-bash-string.md

 When you don't make things, you become defined by your tastes rather than ability.
 Your tastes only narrow & exclude people.
 So create.
 ```

 You can see that my script only replaced the first `create`.
-To replace all I can change it from `test/find/replace` to `/text//find/replace` (Note the double slash `//`):
+To replace all, I can change it from `test/find/replace` to `/text//find/replace` (Note the double slash `//`):

 ``` bash
 #!/bin/bash